vernjan/tech-notes/notes/operating-systems/linux/linux-commands.md

 ## seq

 - `seq -f 'pod-%.0f' -s' ' 3` - prints `pod-1 pod-2 pod-3`
     - workaround for "Bash doesn't support variables in brace range expansions."

+## which

+- `which -a` - show all matches